Understand ratio concepts and use ratio reasoning to solve problems.

 Fruit Stand (Unit Rate with Prices)

 Alberto is going to the market to buy apples, bananas, and oranges at a fruit stand with 15 dollars in cash.
 He buys five pounds of bananas, four pounds of apples, and three pounds of oranges.
-Bananas are 80¢ per pound, apples are $1.40 per pound, and oranges are $1.25 per pound.
 How much change does he receive?

 Teachers Pay Teachers | YouTube